Skip to main content

 Checking the keytab files

 In our example, we will run both Metastore and HiveServer2 as user hive.
-We assume that a service keytab file hive.service.keytab has already been created by the administrator and placed under the directory /etc/security/keytabs.
+We assume that a service keytab file hive.service.keytab has already been created by the administrator and placed in the directory /etc/security/keytabs.

 Login as user hive.
 Check the service principal associated with the service keytab file.
 In our example, we use service principal hive/navy0@NAVY where NAVY is the Kerberos realm.
 Note that the service keytab file has permission 600 and is accessible only to user hive.

-$ ls -alt /etc/security/keytabs/hive.service.keytab
+ls -alt /etc/security/keytabs/hive.service.keytab

--rw------- 1 hive hadoop 672 Jan 26 2020 /etc/security/keytabs/hive.service.keytab
+-rw------- 1 hive hadoop 672 Jan 26 2025 /etc/security/keytabs/hive.service.keytab

-$ klist -kt /etc/security/keytabs/hive.service.keytab
+klist -kt /etc/security/keytabs/hive.service.keytab

 Keytab name: FILE:/etc/security/keytabs/hive.service.keytab